WHAT TO EXPECT

 DEDICATED TECHNICAL ASSISTANCE AND LEARNING OPPORTUNITIES

 VRHAP hospitals also have exclusive access to a suite of educational and capacity-building resources.
 One program is Project ECHO, or the Extension for Community Healthcare Outcomes, which connects health care providers and professionals in rural, isolated communities with specialized clinical and operational expertise from across the country.
-Other resources include the DASH financial benchmarking tool and LinQ QI portal.
-CORH provides Tier 1 and Tier 2 hospitals a financial analysis as well as courses in grant-writing, board education, recruitment for retention, and marketing.
+Other resources include the DASH financial benchmarking tool.
+CORH provides Tier 1 and Tier 2 hospitals a financial analysis as well as courses in board education, recruitment for retention, and marketing.

 The handful of hospitals selected for Tier I support start with a site visit from the CORH team.
 During this visit, CORH engages hospital leadership in a detailed discussion about the opportunities and challenges the institution is facing, holds community meetings and/or engagement forums, and takes stock of the hospital operations.
 Following the meeting, the CORH team compiles a detailed site visit summary outlining initial potential areas for improvement and next steps.
 This becomes the work plan for the year ahead.